MarianWadia/MarianIsrael-MarianIsrael/README.md

 <!-- Header -->
-# Hello, I'm Marian Israel 👋
+# Hello, I'm Marian Wadia 👋

 I'm a passionate junior full-stack developer with a strong foundation in both front-end and back-end development.
 Here's a bit about me: